Biking

 Driver's License

-As the U.S. is part of the Geneva or Vienna Convention of road traffic, U.S. drivers licenses are valid in Finland provided the holder is here with tourist status.
-If you only have a temporary living arrangements in Finland you can use your American driver's license until it expires.
+As the U.S. is part of the Geneva or Vienna Convention on road traffic, U.S. drivers licenses are valid in Finland provided the holder is here with a tourist status.
+If you are in Finland temporarily, you can use your American driver's license until it expires.
 After the holder of the license has permanently settled in Finland, the license is valid for two years or until the license expires.
+Please see the Traficom website for more information.

 It is nice that there are only a few providers of transportation that can get you almost anywhere in the country. - U.S. Student Grantee 2015-2016